-Transfer: UC, CSU IGETC AREA 5B (Biological Sciences non-lab)
+IGETC AREA 5B (Biological Sciences non-lab) • Advisory: Eligibility for English 1.

 This survey course explores the principles of biology using humans as examples.
 It includes introductions to the scientific method, cell biology, heredity, evolution, human ecology, behavior, and the major concepts of structure, function and pathology of most organ systems.
 The course may serve as an introduction to the future study of biology, including anatomy and physiology, or stand by itself as a non-lab life science course for general education students.